 The Crosstab Export in Enviro Data Version 2012 B 1.987 and Version 8 uses Microsoft Visual Basic for Applications (VBA) in Excel to create the final spreadsheet report.
 When the export is run, a VBA macro attempts to set or get the printer page setup properties for the sheet(s) in the Excel workbook.
 If a printer is not instaled, an error will occur as Excel cannot set the page setup properties.
 See here for more details.

-To correct this and you have a printer installed, you need to make that printer the default.
+To correct this error when you already have a printer installed, you need to make that printer the default.
 If you do not have an installed printer, add a printer to Windows and make it the default printer.
 We recommend setting as a printer the Microsoft Print to PDF.

-To change or set the printer In Windows 10, open Settings --> Devices --> Printers & Scanners and install a printer.
-Generally you can let Windows 10 manage the default printer, but you need to allow this using the check box shown at the bottom of the figure below.
+To change or set the printer In Windows 10 open Settings --> Devices --> Printers & Scanners and select/install a printer.
+Generally you should let Windows 10 manage the default printer.
+To allow this, check the check box shown at the bottom of the figure below.